jjmhalew/Unity-Angular-Bridge/README.md

 **Note**: This cannot be generated at runtime, only at start of application.
 However, we decided not to support this.
 Instead a default GameObject name will be used, which can be overridden in the `[AngularExposed]`-attribute we want the name of the GameObjects containing a script with the `[AngularExposed]`-attribute.
 Ohterwise it cannot support multiple scenes, since it would look at the active scene to generate GameObjects at runtime, which would empty the UnityClient file each time.

 ## How to update
-Recompile or click on 'Play' in Unity editor to trigger Jim's `AngularExposedExport.cs` class.
+Recompile or click on 'Play' in Unity editor to trigger `AngularExposedExport.cs` class.
 This will automatically generate:
 1. `UnityClient.ts` The bridge between calling C# methods from JavaScript
 It will be placed in the special system folder `MyDocuments`.